 It can be hard work setting out on a journey to create change.
 Where do you start?
 How do you go about it?
-If you’re starting up a social enterprise, charity or change project, or growing one that exists being productive is key.
-Having a morning ritual for productivity can make all the difference.
+If you're starting a social enterprise, charity, change project, or growing one that exists, being productive is key.
+A morning ritual for productivity can make all the difference to the day ahead.

-We’ve all had those moments where we haven’t quite been on the form we’d hoped for starting the day.
-Procrastination can creep in, and before you know it we haven’t done half what we’d intended to.
+We've all had those moments where we haven't quite been on the form we'd hoped for starting the day.
+Procrastination can creep in, and before you know it, we haven't done half what we intended.

 So why would you need a morning ritual?

 A popular saying is

 “How you start your day determines how it goes”.

 If you've ever started a day lazing around even when you had tasks to complete, telling yourself, "I'll get to it soon," then you know that you hardly ever "get to it."
 Even if you managed to complete those tasks, you went at them with the least effort, your main goal being to get them over with instead of doing valuable work.

 This is why every changemaker needs a good morning routine.
 To make the most of the available time, the actions you take from the moment you open your eyes should be in line with having a productive day.